 Section 4.
-RVMPO Planning Program Manager
+Planning Program Manager

-a.
-The RVCOG's Planning Program Manager shall be an ex-officio, non-voting member of the Council.
-The program manager shall be responsible for staff support of the Council, including minute taking and record keeping.
+The RVCOG's Planning Program Manager shall be a non-voting, ex-officio member of the committee.
+The program manager shall be responsible for staff support of the committee, including minute taking and record keeping.